The Mailing Co is a whole new way of Direct Mail Automation for new business prospecting.

 On our direct mail statistics page you can read endless indicators of the effectiveness of DM; for example “Direct mail used together with digital converts 28% higher”.
 It’s back from the brink and automated this time.

 Marketing automation is all about triggering specific personalised messages to specific segments.
 Those triggers might fire based on time or behaviour.
-Basically: When X changes, show Y to Z.
+Basically: When X changes, show Y to Z. Without being a direct mail stalker.

 This guide hi-lights some of the features and benefits of Direct Mail Automation for prospecting, retention, renewal and promotional activity along with some real-world examples.